Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Introduction

-This challenge is first exacerbated by the gap that traditional spatial data quality metrics, such as accuracy and resolution, are primarily designed for remote sensing imagery or geometric data, which do not fully apply to SVI data~\citep{hou_comprehensive_2022}.
-While some studies employ the completeness metric to evaluate the integrity of SVI in geospatial coverage~\citep{kim_examination_2023,hou_comprehensive_2022, juhasz_user_2016,quinn_every_2019}, they predominantly focus on the spatial and temporal availability of SVI, limiting their analysis to image coordinates and time stamps.
-However, there are other unique metadata that set SVI apart from traditional urban data forms, leading to potential variability in its application.
+This challenge is exacerbated by the gap that traditional spatial data quality metrics, such as accuracy and resolution, are primarily designed for remote sensing imagery or geometric data, which do not fully apply to SVI~\citep{hou_comprehensive_2022}.
+While some studies employ completeness to evaluate the integrity of SVI in geospatial coverage~\citep{kim_examination_2023,hou_comprehensive_2022, juhasz_user_2016,quinn_every_2019}, they predominantly focus on the spatial and temporal availability of imagery, limiting their analysis to their coordinates and timestamps.
+However, there are other unique metadata and properties that set SVI apart from traditional urban data forms, leading to potential variability in its application.
 For example, the impact of SVI camera parameters (e.g., heading, Field of View (FOV), image formats), and collection intervals are frequently neglected in common SVI-based research practices \citep{kim_decoding_2021,biljecki_sensitivity_2023}.
-These metadata shape the potential of SVI to map specific street features horizontally in urban environments, which are crucial for SVI as a proxy for human-centered sensing and perception.
+These metadata shape the potential of SVI to map specific street elements horizontally in urban environments, which are crucial for SVI as a proxy for human-centered sensing and perception.
 To address some of these limitations, \citet{hou_comprehensive_2022} propose a comprehensive framework to evaluate SVI data quality, primarily focusing on image quality, metadata availability and accuracy, and spatial and temporal aspects.
-The framework promotes SVI metadata and improves the standardization in SVI collection and utilization, especially for volunteered street view imagery (VSVI), which are subject to heterogeneous acquisition practices.
+The framework promotes SVI metadata and improves the standardization in SVI collection and utilization, especially for volunteered street view imagery (VSVI), which are subject to heterogeneous acquisition practices~\citep{hou_comprehensive_2022,Danish2025,Helbich2024}.
 However, the framework is tightly constrained to quality considerations, with limited exploration of how metadata practically impacts SVI's capability to represent environmental information.